Matchfit Interviews: Allie Long

 In season a typical day is all about preparing for training and then recovering for the next training.
 All for the purpose of being my best come game day.

 For a typical Tuesday, Training starts at 10:15.
 I wake up at 8-830.
 I eat breakfast grab a coffee and the paper.
 I like to do the crossword in the USA Today.
-I like to think it wakes my brain up, gets me thinking and focusing.
-I get to training around 9:15.

 First thing I do is foam roll, activate and stretch.
 I do a routine which differentiates based on how my body feels, what muscles are sore, not firing etc.